brombaut/stack-overflow-question-scraper/README.md

 ### Querying and Viewing Stack Overflow Questions
 Users are able to filter the results by:
-- **Type** - Select an option from the dropdown will update the query and load the new results automatically.
+- **Type** - Selecting an option from the dropdown will update the query and load the new results automatically.
     - Newest (Default)
     - Most Votes
     - Relevance
     - Active
-- **Search Period** - Select an option from the dropdown will update the query and load the new results automatically.
+- **Search Period** - Selecting an option from the dropdown will update the query and load the new results automatically.
     - Previous Day
     - Previous 7 Days (Default)
     - Previous 15 Days
     - Previous 30 Days
-- **Query Size** - Select an option from the dropdown to will update the query and load the new results automatically.
+- **Query Size** - Selecting an option from the dropdown will update the query and load the new results automatically.
     - Return 10 Results (Default)
     - Return 15 Results
     - Return 30 Results
     - Return 50 Results
 - **Question Tag** - Enter a new tag value and click the 'Refresh' button, or hit the 'Enter' key
     - Users can enter a tag into a search bar in order to only retrieve questions that have been tagged with that string (no tag is also accepted).
-Default value is **android**.
+Default value is '**android**'.

 The information returned is displayed in a table.
 Each row contains the following information for a question:
 - Stack Overflow question ID